 - SETTINGS allows you to

-- · restart the pointing procedure,
+- restart the pointing procedure,

-- · set display backlight and contrast,
+- set display backlight and contrast,

-- · set audio indications on or off,
+- set audio indications on or off,

 - enable or disable each interface,

 - enable or disable stealth mode (a terminal mode where lights and sound are off),

-- set the power up mode, and
+- set the power up mode,

+- set the language used in the display and the web interface, and

-- · restore settings.
+- restore settings.

-• PROPERTIES shows:
+PROPERTIES shows:

 - known and accepted Bluetooth devices,

-- · GPS status,
+- GPS status,

-- Terminal information (IP address, hardware and software numbers, IMEI number),
+- terminal information (IP address, hardware and software numbers, IMEI number),

-- Mobile numbers
+- mobile numbers

-- · Voice mail number, and
+- Voice mail number, and

-- · a list of active alarms.
+- a list of active alarms.